Originally published in Sales & Marketing Management

 CRM Data that Improves Marketing

 CRM data allows marketers to more accurately target and influence all the stakeholders involved in the sales process.
-The more marketing can deliver information that prospective clients actually want and need for making purchase decisions, the better the sales team’s close rate will be — and the better customers’ lifetime values will be.
+The more digital marketing can deliver information that prospective clients actually want and need for making purchase decisions, the better the sales team’s close rate will be — and the better customers’ lifetime values will be.
 Here are a few cases when shared data can result in better sales:

 Better leads: The sales teams should have scored and ranked prospects and leads, which means they likely have business and contact names, email addresses, and other basic information stored in the CRM.
 Your marketing teams can use all of that to identify and target look-alike audiences, match email addresses to acquisition channels, and create collateral that is more likely to influence prospective customers.